Quite modern

-More and more start-ups are competing with lawyers when it comes to basic legal services.
-Providers such as Flightright are having great success with this.
+More and more start-ups are competing with lawyers when it comes to simple legal services.
+Providers such as Flightright are enjoying great success.
 But some business models are also controversial.

-1800 federal laws, hundreds of ordinances at federal and state level: Germany, that is the land of regulations.
-Much is still regulated by paper, technical innovations such as the digital lawyer's mailbox are similarly difficult births as the digital patient file.
-Accordingly, the legal industry is considered by some to be entrenched.
+1800 federal laws, hundreds of ordinances at federal and state level: Germany is a country of regulations.
+Many things are still regulated on paper, and technical innovations such as the digital lawyer's mailbox are just as difficult to implement as the digital patient file.
+Accordingly, the legal sector is considered by some to be entrenched.

-Both young start-ups and established players in the industry are preparing to change just that.
-They are entering the market for "legal technology", as IT solutions for the legal sector are called.
-For both lawyers themselves and consumers, this is likely to completely change the way procedures and processes are handled in the future.
-At least that's what investors are betting on.
-In 2019, legal tech startups around the world raised more than $1 billion for the first time.
+Both young start-ups and established players in the industry are preparing to change this.
+They are pushing into the market for "legal technology", as IT solutions for the legal sector are known.
+Both for lawyers themselves and for consumers, this is likely to completely change the way in which procedures and processes are handled in the future.
+At least that's what investors are counting on.
+In 2019, legal tech start-ups raised more than one billion US dollars worldwide for the first time.

-How big the change will be, the specialist publisher Wolters Kluwer has found in a survey.
-According to the survey, three-quarters of all lawyers now have the topic on their radar.
-In the long run even digital court proceedings could be possible, in Denmark there is already the digital civil process.
-The court, lawyers and litigants communicate with each other via a specially set-up portal.
-They submit pleadings there, and the judgment is also uploaded, which means it is deemed to have been pronounced.
-Filing by mail is only possible in exceptional cases, in the case of fax even not at all, because Danish courts no longer have such equipment.
+A survey conducted by specialist publisher Wolters Kluwer revealed just how big the change will be.
+According to the survey, three quarters of all lawyers now have the topic on their radar.
+In the long term, digital court proceedings could even be possible; Denmark already has digital civil proceedings.
+The court, lawyers and parties to the proceedings communicate with each other via a specially set up portal.
+They submit written pleadings there, and the judgment is also uploaded, which means it is deemed to have been pronounced.
+Submission by post is now only possible in exceptional cases, and not at all in the case of faxes, as Danish courts no longer have the appropriate equipment.

 Germany, the legal tech pioneer

 And Germany?
-In principle, legal tech has also been around here for decades.
-The lawyer Josef Kurth from Düren in North Rhine-Westphalia developed a law firm software called "AnNo Text" as early as 1978.
-With this software, lawyers can, for example, dictate digitally, and drive forward dunning proceedings and foreclosures.
-At the latest with the increasing success of computers, the tool spread rapidly.
+In principle, legal tech has been around here for decades.
+The lawyer Josef Kurth from Düren in North Rhine-Westphalia developed "AnNo Text", a law firm software, back in 1978.
+With this software, lawyers can, for example, dictate digitally and drive forward dunning procedures and enforcement proceedings.
+The tool spread rapidly with the increasing success of computers.

-In the past few years, a whole series of ambitious start-ups have joined the ranks, striving to digitalise legal transactions in Germany.
-Some of them are aimed directly at lawyers, such as the Berlin-based contract generator LegalOS.
-The three founders of the company are all not lawyers, but do not see this as a problem; they are more of an infrastructure start-up.
-LegalOS offers contract creation software that is supposed to make it possible for even laypeople to make a contract legally watertight.
-Example: If it is decreed at one point that an employee will receive severance pay, the program reminds the user at another point that they still need to specify the amount of severance pay.
+In recent years, a whole series of ambitious start-ups have joined the fray, striving to digitize legal transactions in Germany.
+Some are aimed directly at lawyers, such as the Berlin-based contract generator LegalOS.
+None of the company's three founders are lawyers, but they don't see this as a problem - they are more of an infrastructure start-up.
+LegalOS offers contract creation software that should make it possible for even laypeople to create a legally watertight contract.
+An example: If it is decreed at one point that an employee will receive a severance payment, the program reminds the user at another point that they still have to specify the amount of the severance payment.

-In fact, many of the startups are all about simplifying classic routine tasks in particular.
-Platforms like Flightright or geblitzt.de, for example, allow their users to sue for damages from airlines or take action against what they believe are unlawful parking tickets.
+In fact, many of the start-ups are primarily concerned with simplifying traditional routine tasks.
+Platforms such as Flightright or geblitzt.de, for example, enable their users to claim compensation from airlines or take action against what they consider to be unlawful speeding tickets.

-Flightright is one of the biggest success stories of the German legal tech scene in this regard.
-Founded by Philipp Kadelbach and Sven Bode, the company has been part of the Medien Union media group since 2019, but Kadelbach is still chief legal officer.
-His company says it helps about 500,000 air travelers a year.
-These submit their case to Flightright, an algorithm then analyzes whether action against the flight provider would be promising.
-If the case is promising, Flightright has the claim signed over and if there is compensation in the end, Flightright receives a commission.
+Flightright is one of the biggest success stories in the German legal tech scene.
+Founded by Philipp Kadelbach and Sven Bode, the company has been part of the Medien Union media group since 2019, although Kadelbach is still Chief Legal Officer.
+His company claims to help around 500,000 air travelers per year.
+They submit their case to Flightright and an algorithm then analyzes whether action against the airline is likely to be successful.
+If the case is likely to be successful, Flightright has the claim transferred to it and if compensation is ultimately paid, Flightright receives a commission.

 Court case about contract generator

-In most cases, a simple demand for payment is enough, but in case of doubt, the company also resorts to more radical measures.
-In 2017, for example, a lawyer from the company turned up at Vienna airport with a bailiff to seize a Bulgaria Air plane.
-It was only because the airline then paid at the last minute that the plane was able to take off in the end.
+In most cases, a simple request for payment is enough, but in cases of doubt, the company also takes more radical measures.
+In 2017, for example, a lawyer from the company turned up at Vienna Airport with a bailiff to seize a Bulgaria Air plane.
+The plane was only able to take off because the airline paid at the last minute.

-However, the advance of new players into the market is not without friction.
-For example, the specialist publisher Wolters Kluwer and the Hamburg Bar Association have been arguing in court for years.
+However, the entry of new players into the market is not without friction.
+For example, specialist publisher Wolters Kluwer and the Hamburg Bar Association have been battling it out in court for years.
 The trigger is Smartlaw, a contract generator offered by Wolters Kluwer.
-There, consumers can create contracts themselves.
+Consumers can create contracts there themselves.
 The bar association was of the opinion that this violated the Legal Services Act.
-There, it is regulated which services may only be offered by qualified personnel, such as lawyers.
-In the first instance at the Regional Court of Cologne, the lawyers were proved right, but the Higher Regional Court of Cologne decided otherwise.
-An appeal by the bar association is pending, so it will probably take some time before legal tech providers know exactly how far they can go and which offers remain reserved for "real" lawyers.
+This law regulates which services may only be offered by qualified professionals, such as lawyers.
+At first instance at Cologne Regional Court, the lawyers were upheld, but the Cologne Higher Regional Court ruled otherwise.
+An appeal by the Bar Association is pending, so it will probably be some time before legal tech providers know exactly how far they can go and which services are still reserved for "real" lawyers.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?